Taiwing/rainfall/bonus1/README.md

 A simple [memcpy](https://linux.die.net/man/3/memcpy) is used to copy the second argument's contents into _main_'s 40 bytes _buffer_.
 The size parameter passed to is is _n_ * 4.
-So the name of the game here is to find a value for that will pass the first test (be less than 10) and that multiplied by 4 will overflow to a value big enougth for overwring _n_ itself with the value it is compared against.
+So the name of the game here is to find a value for that will pass the first test (be less than 10) and that multiplied by 4 will underflow to a value big enough for overwring _n_ itself with the value it is compared against.

 First, skip the first test and find a working payload for the second argument: